Be yourself, always!

 On the road

 As a Gymnasium student, you explore ancient civilisations at home and abroad.
-The highlight of your educational career at our school is the cultural trip to Rome or Athens in the pre-exam year.
+The highlight of your educational career at our school is the cultural trip to Trier in the pre-exam year.

 Never alone, always supervised and supported